 Parents receive a written report annually at the end of each academic year.
 In KS1 and KS2 this comments on the child's academic progress in the core and foundation subjects and on their skills and engagement in all areas of the curriculum.
-SATs results for children in Years 2 and 6 and teacher assessment in Years 1, 3, 4 & 5 are reported to parents at the end of the academic year.
+SATs results for children in Year 6, Timestable Check in Year 4 and teacher assessment in Years 1, 2, 3, 4 & 5 are reported to parents at the end of the academic year.
 Also, pupils in Year 1 receive a notification to say whether or not they have passed the Year 1 Phonic Screening Check, as do those in Year 2 who did not pass at the end of Year 1.
 Parents of children in the Reception class receive a report based on the Early Learning Goals at the end of the academic year.
 In addition, parents are offered the opportunity to discuss their child's report with the class teacher.